-Care needs to be taken where land and property are concerned because there are two different ways of holding those assets jointly: as joint tenants or tenants in common.
-Most property is owned as joint tenants, however there are occasions where the property will be owned as tenants in common, most likely because a solicitor or other professional adviser has suggested it as part of estate planning or to avoid care home fees.
-If you are not sure of the precise legal ownership of a jointly held property this can be determined by a review of the land registry document.
-If the property is held as tenants in common there will be the following restriction registered in Section B Proprietorship Register:
+Take care with land and property.
+There are two different ways of holding those assets jointly: as joint tenants or tenants in common.
+Most property is owned as joint tenants, however some property will be owned as tenants in common.
+This is often where a solicitor has suggested it as part of estate planning or to avoid care home fees.
+You can determine the precise legal ownership of a jointly held property by a review of the land registry document.
+Property held as tenants in common will have the following restriction registered in Section B Proprietorship Register:

 Restriction: No Disposition By A Sole Proprietor Or The Registered Estate (Except A Trust Corporation) Under Which Capital Money Arises Is To Be Registered Unless Authorised By An Agent Of The Court.